 The question is, 100 rotuli are worth 13 £, what is 1 rotulo worth?
-The two positions made are that the value is 1 B, and 2 B. With the former position.
-100 rotuli would be worth 5 £, with the latter 10 £.
-That is, increasing the position from 1 B to 2 B, we approximate the truth by 5 £.
+The two positions made are that the value is 1 β , and 2 β .
+With the former position, 100 rotuli would be worth 5£, with the latter 10 £.
+That is, increasing the position from 1 β to 2 β , we approximate the truth by 5 £.
 But from the second position we still have to approximate it by 3 £ more, whence the proportion spoken of in the quotation.

-Afterwards, two positions are proposed that both lead to an excess ($7 \, \pounds$ and $3 \pounds$), and two where one leads to a deficit and one to an excess ($3 \, \pounds$ and $2 \, \pounds$).
+Afterwards, two positions are proposed that both lead to an excess (7 \pm and 3 \pm), and two where one leads to a deficit and one to an excess (3 \pm and 2 \pm).
 The principles of these calculations are similar.
 We observe that none of this has to do with the proper method of two false positions - they make linear extra- or interpolations from one of the two positions.
 However, on p.
-[B319:G501] comes an observation that there is another way for the elchataym; which is called the rule of augmentation and diminution.
+[B319;G501] comes an observation that there is another way for the elchataym; which is called the rule of augmentation and diminution.
 And the first error is multiplied by the second position; and the second error by the first position.
-And if the errors are both diminished, or both added, the smaller outcome of the aforementioned multiplication is subtracted from the major, and the
+And if the errors are both diminished, or both added, the smaller outcome of the aforementioned multiplication is subtracted from the major, and the remainder is divided by the difference between the errors; and in this way the solution

-130 Namely the genitive dual khata 'āni of khata', "error, mistake" - thus "of two errors".
+130 Namely the genitive dual khata 'āni of khata ', "error, mistake" - thus "of two errors".
 The not uncommon derivations from Khitāi, Central-Asiatic Turkish for China, can be safely disregarded, cf. the explanation in [Needham 1959: 118 n. b].

 131 However, cf. below, p.
-109, on Liu Hui, and note 137 about a reverse linking.
+108, on Liu Hui, and note 137 about a reverse linking.